Artin's primitive root conjecture -a survey -: Hooley's work

-Thus On gathering all terms we obtain ${\mathcal{P}}(2)(x)=A{\rm Li}(x)+O(R(x)).$\\ Repeating this argument for arbitrary $g\ne -1$ or a square, we arrive at (\ref{classicalhooley}) under HRH, which implies the truth of the qualitative form of Artin's primivite root conjecture and a modified form of the quantitative version.
+Thus On gathering all terms we obtain ${\mathcal{P}}(2)(x)=A{\rm Li}(x)+O(R(x)).$\\ Repeating this argument for arbitrary $g\ne -1$ or a square, we arrive at (\ref{classicalhooley}) under HRH, which implies the truth of the qualitative form of Artin's primitive root conjecture and a modified form of the quantitative version.
+This completes the sketch of the proof.\\